crookedlungs/mr_b_game_dev_book/src/standards.md

   - Use operating system tools, including appropriate file management.

 - #### FCS.6C

   - Demonstrate knowledge and appropriate use of different operating systems.

+- #### FCS.6D

+  - Demonstrate knowledge and understanding of basic network connectivity.

 ---